Vanishing viscosity in mean-field optimal control: Introduction

+\begin{rem} We will see that $\Lambda=O(T)$ and in particular is small for $T$ small.
+This implies that, at least for small times, the condition $\lambda>\Lambda$ is always satisfied, see Remark \ref{rem:tempi-piccoli} below. \end{rem}

-It is important to note that the hypothesis on the support of $\mu_0$ can be relaxed (with the necessary technicalities) but we have decided to keep it to make the presentation easier.
-Moreover, beside standard regularity hypotheses, the most interesting and crucial requirement is certainly strict convexity of the control cost $\psi$.
-Indeed, in Section \ref{s-controesempio} we will also show an example in which the vanishing viscosity limit does not hold, since the cost is convex only.
-Moreover, the convexity hypothesis on $f$ and $g$ can be relaxed at the price of a larger value for $\Lambda(T,L)$.
-We will provide further comments in Remark \ref{rem:no_convexity} below.\\
+\begin{rem} The hypothesis of the theorem are certainly not minimal and they can be relaxed with technicalities.
+For example, compactness of the support of $\mu_0$ or growth conditions of $f$ and $g$ can be relax, yet we keep them to make the presentation easier.
+Moreover, beside standard regularity hypotheses, the most interesting and crucial requirement is certainly the strict convexity of the control cost $\psi$.
+It is worth to note that if a convexity assumption on $f$ and $g$ holds, then the value of $\Lambda$ decreases; we will provide further comments in Remark \ref{rem:convexityfg} below. \end{rem}

+We introduce in Section 3 a Stochastic Optimal Control problem, called (SOC), as the counterpart of the problem $\Ppe$.
+The assumption on the constant $\lambda$ guarantees that the contribution of $\psi$ for (SOC) is strongly convex, providing a sufficient condition for optimality for (SOC).
+The latter allows us to construct the optimal control for $\Ppe$.
+However, one might also ask under which assumptions we can prove the convergence of the vanishing viscosity method if an optimal control of $\Ppe$ is a-priori assigned.
+We have the following result.